paholg/rustybar/README.md

 It currently uses dzen2 as a backend, but may eventually be changed to do everything internally for increased features.

-Someday, this will include instructions.
-For now, your best bet is to look at and play with the config file.
+The included `example_config.toml` will be used if you do not have an existing config.
+It also gives you a walkthough on setting it up.
+The best way to get started with rustybar is to run it, generating your config file, and then play with the generated file.

 To build, simply run
 ```